- What is Electronically Assisted Astronomy?

 Sharpcap is the most popular and commonly used EAA software and works with most dedicated astronomy cameras.
 There are free and low-cost paid versions.
 It only works for Windows computers though.

 ZWO offer their own ASIStudio software that operates on Macs as well as Windows devices.

-If you are using a ZWO camera you can cut out the use of laptop and software by using the ZWO ASIAir-Pro.
+If you are using a ZWO camera you can cut out the use of a laptop and software by using the ZWO ASIAir-Pro.
 This device connects to your wifi and enables you to control your mount and ZWO camera from a tablet.